BartoszPiotrowski/stateful-premise-selection-with-RNNs/README.md

 ## Split to training and testing part

-We split theorems (and its dependencies) to training and testing part in proportions 75% and 25%, respectively:
+We split theorems (and its dependencies) to training and testing part in proportions roughly 75% and 25%, respectively:
 ```
 mkdir data/split
 head -1100 data/theorems_from_proofs > data/split/theorems_train
 tail -369 data/theorems_from_proofs  > data/split/theorems_test
 comm -12 <(sort data/split/theorems_train) <(sort data/split/theorems_test)
 ```
-Empty output of the last command means no intersection between training and testing theorems.
+The empty output of the last command means no intersection between training and testing theorems.

 Dependencies were split according to `theorems_test`/`theorems_train` split